Only Time Will Tell: Modelling Information Diffusion in Code Review with Time-Varying Hypergraphs: Results

-Both perspectives on the horizon confirm the large difference between the two models: The temporal order has a significant impact on the horizon and, thus, on the paths valid for information to diffuse.
-The time-ignoring model overestimates the available and valid paths in communication networks.
+Both perspectives on reachable participants confirm the remarkable difference in respecting or ignoring time for measurements of information diffusion: Time-ignorance overestimates the available and temporal valid paths (journeys) in communication networks.
+The temporal order has a significant impact on the horizon and, thus, on the paths valid for information to diffuse.